apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </em>
 </td>
 <td>
-<p>backupPolicies is a list of backup policy template for the specified componentDefinition.</p>
+<p>Represents a list of backup policy templates for the specified ComponentDefinition.</p>
 </td>
 </tr>
 <tr>